realmacsoftware/RWThemeKit/readme.markdown

 #RapidWeaver Theme SDK v6.0
 *This is preliminary information, and subject to change prior to the launch of RapidWeaver 6*

 This README describes solely the changes to the RWThemeKit SDK for RapidWeaver v6.
-For full reference, please refer to `documentation.markdown` in this repository.
+For full reference, please refer to the [documentation](documentation.markdown) contained in this repository.

 ##Deprecations